-Host Robert Strock and guest David Knapp discuss the value of learning to identify our own challenging feelings, questioning them, and continuing to grow and develop as a person.
+Host Robert Strock discusses the value of learning to identify our own challenging feelings, questioning them, and continuing to grow and develop as a person.
 Each of us must learn that outside standards don’t have to define us.
 It takes time to develop the autonomous self that can name, question, and grow.
 Self-rejection keeps us from realizing the autonomous self because we get caught in a reactive mode where we identify with what we’ve been taught.

 Note: Below, you’ll find timecodes for specific sections of the podcast.
 To get the most value out of the podcast, I encourage you to listen to the complete episode.
 However, there are times when you want to skip ahead or repeat a particular section.
 By clicking on the timecode, you’ll be able to jump to that specific section of the podcast.
 Please excuse any typos or grammatical errors.
 For an exact quote or comment, please contact us.